 Thomas Tweed is the W. Harold and Martha Welch Professor of American Studies at the University of Notre Dame, where he was previously the director of the Rafat and Zoreen Ansari Institute for Global Engagement with Religion in its inaugural year.
-His research interests include the comparative and interdisciplinary study of religion, culture, migration, transnationalism, peace and justice, sustainability, Buddhism, Catholicism, and architecture and landscape.
+His research interests include the comparative and interdisciplinary study of religion, culture, migration, transnationalism, peace, and justice, sustainability, Buddhism, Catholicism, and architecture and landscape.

 He holds a number of affiliations at Notre Dame, where he is the Harold and Martha Welch Professor of American Studies and a member of the leadership council of the Keough School of Global Affairs.
 He is also a faculty fellow of the Institute for Latino Studies, the Liu Institute for Asia and Asian Studies, and the Kroc Institute for International Peace Studies.